ElektraInitiative/libelektra/doc/tutorials/export.md

 If no format is specified, the format `dump` will be used instead.
 The dump format is the standard way of expressing keys and all their relevant information.
 This format is intended to be used only within Elektra.
-The dump format is a good means of backing up Keys from the key database for use with Elektra later such as reimporting them later.
-As of this writing, `dump` is the only way to fully preserve all parts of the `KeySet`.
+The dump format is a good means of backing up Keys from the key database for use with Elektra later such as reimporting them.
+At the time of writing, `dump` is the only way to fully preserve all parts of the `KeySet`.

 ## Options